Profisee/azuredatafactory/documentation/Azure Key Vault.md

       4. Select principal: Click on **None selected**.
 Search for the name of your Data Factory.
 Click on it then click on **Select**.
       5. Click on **Add**
    7. Click on **Review + Create**.
+   8. Navigate to your key vault after it has finished creating.
+Click on the **Go to Resource** button.
+      1. Click on **Secrets** in the left nav panel.
+      2. Click on **Generate/Import**.
+      3. Leave **Upload options** set to **Manual**.
+      4. Give your secret a name (e.g. profisee-rest-gateway-api-key).
+      5. Enter the API Key value in the Value field.
+      6. Click **Create**.
-   8. Go back to your Azure Data Factory browser tab and click on the refresh button to the right of the **Azure key vault name** dropdown.
+   9. Go back to your Azure Data Factory browser tab and click on the refresh button to the right of the **Azure key vault name** dropdown.
 You should now see your new key vault in the list.
 3. Select an existing Key Vault
    1. Select the Key Vault name from the dropdown list.
    2. Click on the **Grant Data Factory service managed identity access to your Azure Key Vault.** link.